 The class seat reservation for which you have paid may prevent another person from planning to attend.
 Therefore, No refunds will be given for cancelations made less than 48 hours before the class date unless we can fill the seat you are vacating from our stand-by list.

 If you fail to arrive on time, leave, or sit out any scheduled exercise or classroom unit for any reason other than medical, you will be considered withdrawn from the course and the course fee will not be refunded.

-By state regulation, a student enrolled in Motorcycle Safety Class has to attend all classroom units, must participate in all range exercises, and successfully pass both the written and range skills assessments in order to obtain the Class M endorsement.
+By state regulation, a student enrolled in Motorcycle Safety Class must attend all classroom units, must participate in all range exercises, and successfully pass both the written and range skills assessments in order to obtain the Class M-2 endorsement.